 Price for WCU Spanish Experience:

-Price includes lodging at a three-star hotel, meals, transportation within Spain, admission to sites, Spanish cooking class and all excursions.
+Price includes lodging at a four-star hotel, meals, transportation within Spain, admission to sites, Spanish cooking class and all excursions.
 Price DOES NOT INCLUDE airfare.
+(Dr. Oxford can assist with flight booking)

 Contact Dr. Oxford at email@example.com and Dr. Centeno-Pulido at firstname.lastname@example.org